-Bridal Veil Falls Trail is a 1.3 mile heavily trafficked out and back trail located near Provo, UT that features a waterfall and is good for all skill levels.
-The trail is primarily used for hiking and ice climbing and is accessible from April until October.
+Bridal Veil Falls Trail is a 1.3 mile heavily trafficked out and back trail located near Provo, Utah that features a waterfall and is good for all skill levels.
+The trail is primarily used for hiking and ice climbing and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash